 The Legal (fall term) Practicum and the Judicial (spring term) Practicum are open to all continuing Rice undergraduate students.
 Preference will be given to students in their third/fourth year of study, as well as those who have completed one or more law-related courses.

 In some cases, an internship that is off Rice campus and inside the United States may endanger your student visa.
-Consult with OISS, the fall and spring practicum program administrators, Mecia Lockwood (mecia.lockwood@rice.edu) and Jennifer Judge (jennyjudge@rice.edu), or with the director of undergraduate studies in the relevant department or program.
+Consult with OISS, the fall and spring practicum program administrators, Breezy Landman (breezy.landman@rice.edu) and Jennifer Judge (jennyjudge@rice.edu), or with the director of undergraduate studies in the relevant department or program.

 Selection

 Once all application materials are confirmed, students will be contacted with any interview offers.
 After all interviews have been completed, students will be notified of their final placements.
-Notifications will be given before registration closes in late November/late April.
+Notifications will be given before registration closes in late November for the Judicial Practicum and late April for the Legal Practicum.

 Additional details